mikaeilorfanian/mikaeilorfanian.github.io/_posts/2017-6-19-why-django.md

 ---
 layout: post
-title: Why We Keep Choosing Django
+title: "Why We Keep Choosing Django"
 published: true
 ---
 There are dozens of great web development frameworks out there, but in most cases we end up using Django.
 Considering that we have half a dozen projects in active developement, we can't afford to pick the wrong tools.
 So, why is it that Django beats the competition?